AnnePauline/Getting-And-Cleaning-Data/CodeBook.md

  https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

-##Preparation step0 - Working directory and data directory (data are in a different folder)
+##Preparation step0 - Working directory and data directory (data are in sub folders inside the working area)

 pathData  is the directory with the zip folder